UBC-MDS/introduction-machine-learning/chapters/en/slides/module6/module6_01.md

 Does it make sense to have this column ordinally encoded though?

-We are saying in this case thar `Vietnamese` is as close to `spanish` as `Mandarin` is to `Hindi`.
+We are saying in this case that `Vietnamese` is as close to `spanish` as `Mandarin` is to `Hindi`.
 Does that quantification make sense?
 We can’t really compare these things and that is why we use One-hot encoding which is what we will look at in the next section.